-At Oak Valley Heath, we offer a variety of types of group therapy in our outpatient mental health program.
+At Oak Valley Health, we offer a variety of types of group therapy in our Outpatient Mental Health Program.
 A referral from a physician or nurse practitioner is required unless otherwise specified.
-Please note that all Adult OPMH Groups are being offered virtually through zoom.
+Referrals that include group requests will require an intake by our intake workers.

 Acceptance and Commitment Therapy (ACT)